Boot Camp for New Dads® (BCND)

 The essential components of Boot Camp for New Dads® (BCND) include:

-- Veteran Dads (who have previously attended BCND) return to class with their babies to provide opportunities for hands-on experience caring for a baby and give the dads-to-be the feeling that they too can rise to the occasion as fathers and be confident, too.
+- Veteran Dads (who have previously attended BCND) return to class with their babies to provide opportunities for hands-on experience caring for a baby and show the dads-to-be that they too can rise to the occasion as fathers and be confident and caring for their babies.

 - Round table discussions with opportunities to ask questions of men who have recently become fathers to find out what they’ve learned to be most important.

-- No females over 2’ tall allowed, which provides a relaxed and safe atmosphere for men to get their questions answered.
+- BCND is a dads-only environment, which provides a relaxed and safe atmosphere for men to get their questions answered.

 - A well-trained, engaging Coach, who is also a father is assigned.
 Some of the Coaches are trained at the semi-annual Master Coach Training in Denver, Colorado conducted by BCND's team of National Trainers.
 Others are trained on-site by a National Trainer.
 Coaches who have attended the Master Coach Training are then able to train other men to be Coaches for their Boot Camp program.
 A great Coach can move the group through all the necessary topics while engaging the guys to share their stories, encouraging great participation, and getting Rookies excited about their baby and looking forward to coming back as Veteran Dads.